stargate/stargate-mongoose/README.md

 - Cassandra Cluster - Apache Cassandra / DataStax Enterprise Cluster as backend database.
 - Stargate Coordinator Nodes - [Stargate](https://stargate.io/) is an opensource Data API Gateway for Cassandra.
 Coordinator is one of the primary components of Stargate which connects the API layer to the backend database.
 More details can be found [here](https://stargate.io/docs/latest/concepts/concepts.html#stargate-v2-0).
 - Stargate JSON API - [JSON API Server](https://github.com/stargate/jsonapi) is an opensource JSON API that runs on top of Stargate's coordinator.
 - JavaScript Clients that use mongoose - mongoose is an elegant mongodb object modeling library for node.js applications.
-By implementing a driver required by the mongoose interface to connect to the JSON API server instead of native mongodb access layer, now a JavaScript client can store/retries documents on an Apache Cassandra backend.
+By implementing a driver required by the mongoose interface to connect to the JSON API server instead of native mongodb access layer, now a JavaScript client can store/retrieve documents on an Apache Cassandra/DSE backend.

 ## Version compatibility
 | Component/Library Name |    Version |